 Each individual who asks to be considered is instructed to submit a current CV and a narrative statement outlining contributions and impact through teaching, research, and service in the context of the college's guidelines.
-SEEQ results for the courses the individual has taught since the most recent promotion are added to candidate's materials.
+STREs for the courses the individual has taught since the most recent promotion are added to candidate's materials.

-The materials (i.e., CV, narrative statement, SEEQs, peer reviews) are shared with individuals who hold the rank of Professor and who are currently on the P&T committee, as well as individuals who will be joining the P&T for the upcoming review cycle for review.
-Review by the dean and this group focuses on whether the individual may be successful in being promoted if they are nominated.
+The materials (i.e., CV, narrative statement, SRTEs) are shared with individuals who hold the rank of Professor and who are currently on the P&T committee, as well as individuals who will be joining the P&T for the upcoming review cycle for review.
+The dean meets with this group to discuss each potential nominee.
+The discussion focuses on whether the individual may be successful in being promoted if they are nominated.
 The threshold for nominations is intended to avoid nominating individuals where there are obvious concerns that would prevent promotion.
 The intent is to allow individuals to be nominated when there is a chance of promotion, such that individuals who are nominated may or may not ultimately be promoted.
-Based on this review, the dean makes a decision and notifies each individual who requested consideration of the outcome.
+Based on the conversation with this group, the dean makes a decision and notifies each individual who requested consideration of the outcome.